 Unlike chemical products a flea comb can be used at any time even when using chemical based treatments such as spot treatments or flea collars.

 A two pack product is a great idea as the combs can be located in different parts of the house - kitties are always on the move.

 The tips of the teeth are not too sharp and will not irritate skin.
 It is really personal preference regarding a comb with a handle rather than this one which fits into the palm of the hand.

-The fins are fine and flexible and will remove flea debris, mites, ticks, dandruff.
 If you comb regularly a flea comb will also reduce the amount of cat hair around the home.

 This product has an easy to grip, non slip rubber handle.

 There are 70 stainless steel teeth or pins and they are spaced closely together to aid picking up fleas.

 The comb removes, fleas, flea eggs and debris.

 The double row of teeth is a clever idea to pick up fleas that may escape the first row of teeth.
 It is a simple but ingenious design that doubles the chances of trapping the fleas between the teeth of the comb.